kerrbrittany9/SAPP/README.md

 # SAPP

 #### _Epicodus Team Project: Social Anxiety Party Planning, September 6th, 2017_
-_**By Brittany Kerr, Calla Rudolph, Max Scher, Larry Taylor, and Michelle Poterek **_
+**_By Brittany Kerr, Calla Rudolph, Max Scher, Larry Taylor, and Michelle Poterek_**

 ## Description
 This web application will empower people with social anxiety to better prepare for social events, mitigate their symptoms, and reduce their isolationist impulses.
-Users can choose to search for conversations revolving around literature, trivia, current events, and various cities for assistance in conversations.
+Users can create an event they will be attending.
+Users can choose to search for conversations revolving around literature, trivia, current events, and various cities for assistance in conversations and save these points of conversation to an event.
+If they would like to remove a conversation, it will also be deleted from the associated event.

 ## SAPP Program Preview
 ![Home Page Preview](src/assets/img/HomePreview.png)